-On top of all this cork oak forests also help ensure the protection of biodiversity, according to the WWF:
+On top of all these cork oak forests also help ensure the protection of biodiversity, according to the WWF:

 “ Cork oak forests support one of the highest levels of biodiversity among forest habitats, as well as the highest diversity of plants found anywhere in the world.